Learn the Right Questions to Ask When Selecting an OMS Software

 If you want to offer endless aisle and expose all the inventory in your network to improve customer service and profitability, you will want to look for an OMS with an integrated EDI solution that enables vendor drop shipping.

-Along those lines, if you are selecting POS alongside your OMS, you will want to look for one that enables omni-channel returns and multiple transactions on a single receipt.
+Along those lines, if you are selecting an omnichannel POS system alongside your OMS, you will want to look for one that enables omni-channel returns and multiple transactions on a single receipt.
 This too is only offered by a few providers.

 Secret #5: “Upgrading” From On-Premise OMS to the Cloud is Actually an Entirely New OMS Implementation